Logo

 https://netbenefits.fidelity.com

 If you can't log in, or you have questions, call Fidelity 1-800-457-4015 (If no password, keep hitting #.)
 (Outside US 1-508-787-9902 collect.)
-Members advise that local Fidelity offices are focused on sales.
+Don't go to a local Fidelity office, which is focused on sales.

 B. If you have received a mailing from Prudential, set up a Prudential account and fill in the enclosed form (or update the information online) with your current personal and emergency contact information.
 The mailing includes a Benefit Statement, "How is my annuity payment protected," and instructions on changing your beneficiary.
 HPAA copy: https://www.hpalumni.org/pension2021-statement.pdf